Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 #### 2.5.3 Ability to change post-install

-- Not Recommended - Edge router controls external access, so change scope is limited.
+- Not Recommended - Edge router controls external access.
 - No - Node images could be changed, but routing and IP address changes to CFS configurations would need extensive testing to certify.

 ## 3 Customer Management Management Network (CMN)